jdouglas71/dcs-wc-shipping/readme.txt

 == Description ==
-WooCommerce plugin to add flat rate shipping based on the order total cost.
+WooCommerce plugin to add specialized shipping costs for the WarmBelly website.